Mulperi/angular-handbook/README.md

 Data binding is a way to reflect data changes in one place to another place.
 There are few different kinds of data binding with each having it's own syntax.

 -   Interpolation – Bind component data to template **{{data}}**
--   Property binding – Bind component data to an element property, send data to child component **[property]**
+-   Property binding – Bind component data to a child component property, pass data to child component **[property]**
 -   Event binding – Bind component to react a user event like mouse click or custom event **(event)**
 -   Two-way binding – Component reacts to template event and also the template reflects what is happening in the component’s TypeScript-file **[(data)]**